-1. Revised Final Plans.
-PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicants shall submit to the Executive Director for review and written approval, revised final site, building and elevation plans for the permitted development.
-Said plans shall be stamped approved by the City of San Diego and be in substantial conformance with the plans submitted by San Dieguito Engineering, dated May 7, 2004, except they shall be revised to reflect the following:
+1. Final Plans.
+PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicants shall submit to the Executive Director for review and written approval, final site, building and elevation plans for the permitted development.
+Said plans shall be stamped approved by the City of San Diego and be in substantial conformance with the plans submitted by Austin Veum Robbins Parshalle, dated June 30, 2004: